paralus/website/docs/Quickstart/eks.md

 ### Resetting Default Password

-ZTKA comes configured with default credentials that allow you to access the web UI.
+Paralus comes configured with default credentials that allow you to access the web UI.

 In order to get the `Password Reset URL`, copy the command displayed after helm install and execute it